 We’ve all been there.
 You like someone and they seem to be interested in you until one day they disappear while you sit reevaluating everything you could have done wrong.
 Maybe you weren’t the issue…

-I’m happily engaged and looking back on every guy that “ghosted” me is eye-opening.
+I’m happily engaged and looking back on every guy who “ghosted” me is eye-opening.
 You don’t know someone’s true intentions until the relationship is over…or you’re married.
-Some of the guys had issues with women from their past, so they didn’t want to get too attached in fear of getting hurt.
+Some of the guys had issues with women from their past, so they didn’t want to get too attached from fear of getting hurt.
 Some of them just wanted to use me…you know what for (but they didn't get it).
 Some of them were too selfish to even be in a relationship.
-The sad thing is that it wasn’t until I found my fiancé that I had those realizations.
+The sad thing is that it wasn’t until I found my fiancé that I had these realizations.
 As soon as you become unattached to what they did to you, that’s when they come back.
 It’s a cruel cycle.
 That’s why I’m writing this.
 Here are a few steps to getting through the “are we dating or not?” phase.

 It’s really hard sometimes to let go because people aren’t always self-aware.
 So you tell your friends about what happened, and they tell you to move on, but you still have an inkling that he’s the one.
-If you go into every relationship thinking “he and I would have beautiful babies and we will name them Peter, Sarah, and Grace” or writing your first name and his last name, that’s going to push someone away really fast.
+If you go into every relationship thinking, “He and I would have beautiful babies, and we will name them Peter, Sarah, and Grace” or writing your first name and his last name, that’s going to push someone away really fast.
 If someone did that to me, I would be a little freaked out.
 What’s meant to be is meant to be.

 If you’re in that situation, here’s a short and sweet way of letting him know - “I really like where this is going, and I love spending time with you…but I respect myself too much to continue this the way it is.
 I’m not asking you to make it exclusive right away, but I’m letting you know that I’m not the type of girl to just wait around.”
 Also…do this in person.
 Not in a text.

 The more honest and truthful you are, the better.
 You want him to love you for your inner beauty and the outer beauty to be a bonus.